-Throughout a five-year drought, the District projects no supply impacts.
-In 2025, at the end of a five-year drought period, the District still projects 100-percent supply reliability, without any WCSP action.
-The Board would retain control over the execution of the WSCP and establishment of various stages.
+In 2025, at the end of a five-year drought period, the District still projects 100-percent supply reliability, with supplies exceeding demand by 2,540 AF, without any WCSP action.
+Adding demand management measures increases that surplus by over 1,500 AF.